garykac/woven/docs/spell-list.md

 'Category: Eye Move

-If you have an Eye in the same location as another Eye, then you may move that other Eye 4 spaces.
+If you have an Eye in the same location as another Eye (yours or someone else's), then you may move that other Eye 4 spaces.

 ### Deflect
 ```